JPratama7/arch-builder/README.md

-# linux-kernel
+# Arch Package Binary

-This is for linux-xanmod generic build for arch x86_64 compiled with github CI/CD
+This is for package generic build for arch x86_64 with Os Optimization and Compiled with Github Action

 Alternative :
 https://build.opensuse.org/project/show/home:jpratama7